-Before the World War II, Zaporozhye turned into a large industrial city.
-The power station on the Dnieper (DneproGES) became a symbol of industrialization not only of Zaporozhye area but of the whole USSR.
-In 1939, the city became the center of a newly formed Zaporozhskaya oblast.
+Before the World War II, it turned into a large industrial city.
+The power station on the Dnieper (DneproGES) became the symbol of industrialization not only in the area but throughout the USSR.
+In 1939, the city became the center of a newly formed Zaporozhye oblast (region).

 Reconstruction of the old part of the city, restoration and development of the new part (Sotsgorod) resulted in their joining in the 1960s.

 Zaporozhye city architecture